Stress is a common occurrence in our everyday life, because of pressure from work, family, and social obligations.

 Pica refers to the abnormal desire to consume non-edible materials, such as wool, rubber, leather, plastic, or cardboard.
 Cats with pica tend to be particularly susceptible to stress, and such chewing seems to release chemicals that produce intense pleasure.
 Increase your cat's opportunities to play with moving objects, such as fishing pole toys, to decrease the urge to eat non-edible materials.

 If your cat exhibits behavioral changes, they could be feeling stressed from changes in their home life, or from an illness or injury.
-Contact our Stone Ridge Veterinary Medical Center of Willis team to schedule an appointment, so we can determine the cause of your cat’s stress.
+Contact our Stone Ridge Veterinary Medical Center team to schedule an appointment, so we can determine the cause of your cat's stress.